SoftUni-Internal/interactive-content/EN/02-More-OOP-Concepts/03-Static-Keyword-in-Java.md

 # Static Method

-**Static Method belongs to the class rather than the object of a class.**
+**Static Method belongs to the class rather than the object of a class**

 - Can be **invoked** without the need for creating an instance of a class
 - Can **access** static data member and can **change** the value of it